irmaosver-e/FOTNS/README.md

 # FOTNS
-romhack of Hokuto no ken for the sega mega drive patch by Ernani da S. Costa apply
+romhack of Hokuto no ken for the sega mega drive patch by Ernani da S. Costa

+Latest patch versions are based on older versions, so only patch the latest version for all features

 v2.0
- + faster chapter transitions
+ + Faster chapter transitions
  + Dungeon axe collision disabled after hit
  + Complete rearrange of dungeon layout and logic, new graphical elements also added
- + added item pickups in the dungeon
+ + Added item pickups in the dungeon
  + Dungeon wall holes can now be entered
- + dungeon doors are now all functional
+ + Dungeon doors are now all functional
  + Ken gravity after hit logic revised to work better in the dungeons
- + dungeon flying axe environment collision slightly improved
+ + Dungeon flying axe environment collision slightly improved
- + dungeon increased move speed when jumping when not moving reworked, now Kenshiro has a slightly higher jump anywhere in the game if ducking and jumping  (note that powered Kenshiro always had a higher jump than non-powered). in dungeons, performing next to a ledge will also give Kenshiro the forward move boost.
+ + Dungeon increased move speed when jumping when not moving reworked, now Kenshiro has a slightly higher jump anywhere in the game if ducking and jumping  (note that powered Kenshiro always had a higher jump than non-powered). in dungeons, performing next to a ledge will also boost Kenshiro's forward move.
  + Dungeon 3 transition to Han fight is not automatic anymore, the player must press up at the new Han door
  + Han attack pattern restored to original (v1.5 was too difficult)
  + Falco aggressiveness slightly nerfed (v1.5 was too difficult)